ivaltryek/configuration-readme/azure-devops-ci-cd-guide/README.md

     - Also note the highlighted area **Show assistant**, From here you can select various task for your needs. (i.e docker, ECR Pull or Push etc.)
     <img src="./assets/ci-review.png">

 ### 🏁 At this point CI Pipeline configuration is done.
-For how to create pipleines as per your needs you may have to look up the examples.
+For how to create pipelines as per your needs you may have to look up the examples.

 <hr />